 Before long, a smart lift-off hardtop became optional, though the take-up of this item was always limited.
 According to the price list, disc wheels were not standardised, though wire-spoke wheels were an optional extra.

-The 102bhp engine was matched to the same gearbox as used in the BN2, but this time overdrive transmission was an optional extra.
+The 102bhp engine was matched to the same gearbox as used in the BN2, although this time overdrive transmission was an optional extra.

 From late 1957, final assembly was moved from Longbridge to the MG factory at Abingdon.

 At about the same time a more powerful engine, providing 117bhp instead of 102bhp, was fitted.

 The last significant change in the Austin- Healey 100-6 range came in the spring of 1958, with the arrival of the BN6, which while retaining the BN4 structure, came with a two-seater cabin once again.